 Brown-headed Nuthatch by Linda Borkowski

-You can help bird conservation by participating with other New Hope Audubon members in a number of citizen science projects sponsored both on a local and national level in cooperation with our parent organization, the National Audubon Society, and with the Cornell Lab of Ornithology.
+You can help bird conservation by participating with other New Hope Audubon members in a number of community science projects sponsored both on a local and national level in cooperation with our parent organization, the National Audubon Society, and with the Cornell Lab of Ornithology.
 How does this help?
-Here is how National Audubon explains it:
+Here is how the National Audubon Society explains it:

 “More than a century ago, Audubon pioneered the idea of citizen science with the first Christmas Bird Count.
 Today the longest-running wildlife census in the hemisphere continues to shape and inform our approach to conservation, providing vital information about bird populations and trends, data that alerts us to environmental threats not only to birds but to the larger ecosystems we all depend on.
 As partners with the Cornell Lab of Ornithology in ebird.org, Audubon has helped transform citizen science into an everyday activity for tens of thousands of birders.
 Their observations, reported online anytime and from anywhere throughout North America, provide an ongoing assessment of bird populations that is fast becoming an invaluable resource for conservation.”

-Here are some citizen science projects in which you can directly participate:
+Here are some community science projects in which you can directly participate:

 - Help with New Hope Audubon sponsored local bird counts and surveys including Christmas and Spring Bird Counts, Eagle Counts, and Mini Breeding Bird Surveys.
 See our Bird Counts webpage for more information.